Jarrett Allen NBA Playoffs Player Props: Cavaliers vs. Knicks

 - This season, Jarrett Allen has made 5.9 shots from the floor per game, which accounts for 11.8% of his team's total makes.

-- Allen's Cavaliers average 98.7 possessions per game, fewest among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.
+- Allen's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Cavaliers average 98.7 per game, fewest among NBA teams.

-- Defensively, the Knicks are 12th in the league, giving up 113.1 points per contest.
+- Defensively, the Knicks are 12th in the league, giving up 113.1 points per game.

-- Allowing 42 rebounds per game, the Knicks are the seventh-ranked squad in the NBA.
+- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- Looking at assists, the Knicks are 13th in the league, allowing 25.1 per contest.
+- The Knicks are the 13th-ranked squad in the NBA, giving up 25.1 assists per game.

 Jarrett Allen vs. the Knicks